Documentation of Timeout::timeout is wrong about which thread executes the block

 Note: this avoids bug #4285 at the expense of a potentially longer running thread.
 Killing the background thread would suffer the same issues.

-Updated by zzak (Zachary Scott) about 8 years ago
+Updated by zzak (Zachary Scott) over 9 years ago

 - Status changed from Open to Closed